wp-plugins/wp-google-maps/readme.txt

 = 5.11 =
 * Added SSL bug fixes
-* Fixed a bug that wasnt allowing users to edit the exact location of the marker on the Google Map
+* Fixed a bug that wasnt allowing users to edit the exact location

 = 5.10 =
 * Small bug fix